Media bias in the United States: Race

 Attention was brought to racial bias in the media following the case of Gabby Petito in September 2021.
 Many people were talking not only about Gabby and her case, but about missing white woman syndrome and the bias the media has against people of color.
-News outlets such as The New Yorker, The Los Angeles Times, and the New York Times published articles about Gabby's case as well as articles about the disproportionate amount of media coverage the case was receiving.
+News outlets such as The New Yorker, Los Angeles Times, and The New York Times published articles about Gabby's case as well as articles about the disproportionate amount of media coverage the case was receiving.
 Multiple commentators and newspaper articles have cited examples of the national media underreporting interracial hate crimes when they involve white victims, unlike when they involve black victims.
 Jon Ham, a vice president of the conservative John Locke Foundation, wrote that "local officials and editors often claim that mentioning the black-on-white nature of the event might inflame passion, but they never have those same qualms when it's white-on-black."

 A 2017 report by Travis L. Dixon (of the University of Illinois at Urbana-Champaign) found that major media outlets tended to portray black families as dysfunctional and dependent, and white families were portrayed as stable.
 The portrayals may give the impression that poverty and welfare are primarily black issues.
 According to Dixon, that can reduce public support for social safety programs and lead to stricter welfare requirements.
 A 2018 study found that media portrayals of Muslims were substantially more negative than for other religious groups, even after relevant factors were controlled for.
 A 2019 study described media portrayals of minority women in crime news stories as based on "outdated and harmful stereotypes."